biohackathon-japan/bh23-metabolomeid2pathwayid/paper/paper.md

 ![image](https://github.com/biohackathon-japan/bh23-metabolomeid2pathwayid/assets/12192/ffd29f0a-ee24-4a26-8a4e-3f5a46337ed6)

 Therefore, a system to align the IDs of scattered namespaces in a pathway into InChIKey is needed for Metabolomics.
-It is possible to achieve the ID alignment in WikiPathways SPARQL endpoint (https://sparql.wikipathways.org/) by using a federated query, but at present the query is difficult to write, slow performance.
+It is possible to achieve the ID alignment in WikiPathways SPARQL endpoint (https://sparql.wikipathways.org/) by using a federated query, but at present the query is difficult to write and slow performance.
 There is also an id conversion system called BridgeDB [@van2010bridgedb] in the WikiPathways ecosystem, but the BridgeDB is not involved the WikiPathways SPARQL endpoint.
+In addition, there are services that convert metabolite IDs such as CTS [@CITEME] , Metaboanalyst [@CITEME] Metabolite ID Conversion and MetaCyc [@CITEME] Metabolite Translation Service, but they are not open and are not suitable for system integration that seamlessly compensates for the missing functionality in WikiPathways.

 # Outcomes